fbpx

-Planning to move to Portugal with your family?
+porto portugalPlanning to move to Portugal with your family?
 The northern gem of the country, Porto, is bursting with attitude and has become the city of the moment.
-There are many different places in the city, each with its own character.
+There are many different places in the city, each with its own unique character.
 However, where are the best neighborhoods in Porto for families?

-The northern gem of Portugal, Porto is a city that you can stroll around with ease.
+Filled with charm and unique history, Porto is one of the oldest European cities that you can stroll around with ease.
 The city overlooks six bridges – including the famous Maria Pia bridge, designed by Don Gustave Eiffel – spanning the Douro River.
-On the other side, you can make out the 300-year old port houses, lighting up the river in the evenings.
+On the other side, you can make out the 300-year-old port wine houses, lighting up the river in the evenings.

 In this article, we’ll provide you with an overview of the best neighborhoods in Porto for families.
 It’s essential to know which neighborhood is best suited to your needs to make an informed decision.

 Here we provide an overview of some of the best neighborhoods in Porto for families, whether you are looking for a central location or to buy real estate in Porto a little further out.
+You can also visit our guide to the best neighborhoods in Portugal to discover more about the best places to live in Portugal as an expat.

 Foz do Douro

-Foz do Douro is the coastal neighborhood where the River Douro meets the ocean.
-Here you have endless views of the Atlantic, with the famous Felgueiras lighthouse welcoming boats back to shore.
+popular destination resorts in foz do arelhoFoz do Douro is Porto’s westernmost neighborhood where the River Douro meets the ocean.
+Here you have endless views of the Atlantic from waterfront restaurants and private rooms, with the famous Felgueiras lighthouse welcoming boats back to shore.
 The remains of the famed Fortress São João Baptista da Foz provide history lovers with the chance to look back to the 16th Century.

 Baixa

-The center of Porto, the lively downtown neighborhood of Baixa has some of the city’s best known landmarks.
-If you think of where to live in Porto, there are beautiful hotels and apartment complexes bordering the Avenida dos Aliados, which is a work of art in architecture.
-Also, it serves as a key gathering spot for important occasions like the São João Festival or New Year’s Eve.
-For one of the best views of the city, walk to the top of the nearby 18th-century Torre dos Clérigos.
+For one of the best views of the city, walk to the top of the nearby 18th-century Torre dos Clérigos (Clergy).
 Visit the Porto Romanesque Cathedral, ascend the 240 steps to the top of the Clérigos Tower for breathtaking city views, and explore the labyrinthine Lello Bookstore, which served as the primary influence for J.K.
 Rowling’s Harry Potter world.
-If you are out of town and want to see one of Portugal’s most picturesque locations, don`t miss a chance to visit the São Bento train station with the trains whistling in and out, decorated with traditional Portuguese glazed tiles.
+If you are out of town and want to see one of Portugal’s most picturesque locations, don’t miss a chance to visit the São Bento train station with the trains whistling in and out, decorated with traditional Portuguese glazed tiles.

 There are also a lot of lively bars and cafes.
-The majority of them are concentrated along Avenida dos Aliados, particularly Rua Galeria de Paris, which is one of Porto’s greatest nightlife locations.
+Most of them are concentrated along Avenida dos Aliados, particularly Rua Galeria de Paris, which is one of Porto’s greatest nightlife locations.
 The bustle is dispersed throughout the adjacent streets and squares on weekends.
 There are also small coffee shops, bookstores, and a range of cafes for every taste and price.
 The variety of lodging alternatives is equal; there are both luxury hotels and low-cost lodgings available.

 Miragaia

-The coolest neighborhoods in Porto for families
+The Coolest Neighborhoods in Porto for Families

 Bonfim